kkmcgg/numfu/README.md

 #Visons

 The numfu master can see the beauty.
 He is calm.
 The answer is for him waiting.
 Numfu sees him.

+# The tester

+Those who do must be undone.

+# The seer

+The seer sees.